advanced-computer-lab/Cheetos/README.md

 ### Current Build Status of the project:
 The project build status now is completed successfully with no current errors.

+###Our Cding Style was:
+It was the standard one.
+* Use 2 spaces for indentation.
+* Use double quotes for strings
+* Add a space after keywords.
+* Add a space before a function declaration's parentheses.

 ### Screenshots
 This is the Sign In page where the user can enter their username and password.